emblab-westlake/Rider/README.md

 All Python dependencies are included in environment.yaml.

 ## 📁  Step 2.
-Download and prepare the Foldseek RDRP structure database
+Download and prepare the Rider RDRP structure database

 This database is required for structural alignment using Foldseek (step 6/7).